Murder of Tommaso Onofri: Discovery of the murder

 The bricklayer later declared that he had planned Tommaso's kidnapping with the intention of asking his parents for a large ransom, which would have been used to pay off some debts.
-During the renovation work on the farmhouse he had in fact learnt that Paolo Onofri had shown Pasquale Barbera a considerable amount of money that he had recently inherited from a relative.
+During the renovation work on the farmhouse, he had in fact learnt that Paolo Onofri had shown Pasquale Barbera a considerable amount of money that he had recently inherited from a relative.
 Alessi had thus convinced himself that this meant the family had ample financial resources.
-He also assumed that it would be easy for them to access further funds through their employer at the Post Office.
-However, events had taken a turn for the worse within twenty minutes of the kidnapping.
+He also assumed that it would be easy for them to access further funds through their employer at the Post Office; however, events had taken a turn for the worse within twenty minutes of the kidnapping.
 Alessi confirmed that the child had been killed because he was crying and "being a nuisance", as well as because of the kidnappers' fear of already being hunted down by the police.
 Raimondi reported that he had been involved with the promise of obtaining a large part of the ransom and with the lie that the Onofri family was somehow "consenting" to the kidnapping.
 Antonella Conserva, the only suspect to proclaim her complete innocence, was instead identified as the designated "jailer" of the child during the kidnapping, as well as (following the discovery in Alessi's house of a map of the Casalbaroncolo area) as an active participant in the events of the night of 2 March.
 In fact, she was supposed to be the one to wait for the two kidnappers in an agreed place, probably somewhere between Strada di Beneceto and Strada del Traglione, on board the Fiat Tipo registered to her partner, so as to continue the escape towards a nearby ruined building.

-The processes
+Trials

-The trial began in March 2007: during the hearing, the defence of Mario Alessi and Salvatore Raimondi (the latter admitted to the summary judgment) placed the blame for Tommaso's killing on each other.
-Together with the two of them and Antonella Conserva (who continued to say she was completely unaware of the affair, with her defence maintaining that the crime had third party instigators and was of a paedophilic nature), Pasquale Giuseppe Barbera was also sent to trial with the abbreviated trial on charges of aiding and abetting, but was released from prison.
+The trial began in March 2007.
+During the hearing, the defence of Mario Alessi and Salvatore Raimondi (the latter admitted to the summary judgment) placed the blame for Tommaso's killing on each other.
+Together with the two of them and Antonella Conserva (who continued to say she was completely unaware of the affair, with her defence maintaining that the crime had third party instigators and was of a paedophilic nature), Pasquale Giuseppe Barbera was also sent to trial with the abbreviated trial on charges of aiding and abetting but was released from prison.
 The first instance sentences saw Mario Alessi sentenced to life imprisonment, Antonella Conserva to twenty-four years of imprisonment and Salvatore Raimondi to twenty; Pasquale Barbera was instead acquitted.
-In 2010 the Court of Cassation definitively confirmed the sentences of Alessi and Raimondi, while for Conserva it was necessary to re-hold the appeal trial, after which in 2012 the Supreme Court also validated his sentence.
+In 2010, the Supreme Court of Cassation definitively confirmed the sentences of Alessi, as well as of Raimondi, while for Conserva it was necessary to re-hold the appeal trial, after which in 2012 the Supreme Court also validated her sentence.